 Invest in Technology

-Another valuable factor when learning how to improve supply chain flexibility is investing in cutting edge fulfillment technology that can provide real-time inventory visibility and offer supply chain management all in one platform.
+Another valuable factor when learning how to improve supply chain flexibility is investing in cutting edge fulfillment software that can provide real-time inventory visibility and offer supply chain management all in one platform.
 By integrating all business data, including suppliers, as well as sales and production teams, it gives the retailer greater visibility into supply chain logistics to forecast better and make more informed decisions.

 Build Strong Relationships